Story in Video Games part 4 - Harbingers of Brilliance

 The original Deus Ex is a game that many people recognize as an important entry in gaming history.
 It did a lot of new things for different genres of video games all at once.
 For one thing, it showed that the PC market was not dead amidst the growing console tide.
 It showed that there were some interesting games being made for the PC that weren't just made by Blizzard.
 It changed how role-playing game mechanics could be used in genres you would never think would have them, like first-person shooters: before Call of Dutyhad Perks, Deus Ex had Augments.
 It also further built upon the path that Half-Life paved in the way first-person shooters could tell stories, the complexity of their stories, and the level of maturity in video game stories.

 Before Deus Ex, the most mature shooters I knew of were Doom, Duke Nukem, and Quake.
-All of which were considered mature, but not necessarily for the same reason as Deus Ex or Half-Life.
+All of these were considered mature, but not necessarily for the same reason as Deus Ex or Half-Life.
 Deus Ex's maturity stemmed from its focus on adult subject matters like conspiracy theories, governments working alongside mega-corporations against the general public, invasion and control of people's privacy, bionic super soldiers with no free will, etc. Very few games of the era chose to tackle subject matters like that.
 Most of the time, if a story was big and epic, it was about saving the world, not about uncovering some shady shit the government was doing.

-In some ways, I think of Deus Ex was the Jaws of video games.
+In some ways, I think of Deus Ex as the Jaws of video games.
 Both Deus Ex and Jaws managed to do multiple things at once in terms of genre.
 They managed to set various standards for how other similar products of their respective mediums were designed and presented.
 They also established storytelling elements in that have become widespread clichés due to their abundance.

 Chances are quite high that if you've played a game in the past 10 years, you have played a game that was influenced by Deus Ex in some way or another.
 Don't think so?
 I already mentioned Call of Duty, but if you haven't played that, have you ever played a game that had you working for a particular agency only to discover that you were working for the villains the whole time?
 What about a first-person shooter that allowed you to give your character abilities and upgrade them with experience points you gained over time?
 What about making choices and completing quests that determined the ending, or whether or not important characters would even live to the third act?

 It may just be the nostalgia talking, but I think that Deus Ex holds up relatively well in terms of everything about it, except for the physical presentation.
 It certainly looks its age with the muddy textures and bland shading to environments and characters.
 Not to mention, the voice acting ranges only from "OK" to "terrible."
 However, the developers were able to create an immersive and interesting world by injecting it with an endless supply of well-written material.
 It was all for the sake of making a more interesting and constructed world.
 There were a ton of emails to snoop through that never had an ounce of impact on the plot, but were written in a way that felt like the characters were people in this dystopian future.
-There is just so much of it, yet you could miss it if you just never walked in a room or looked through someone else's email in the game.
+There is just so much of it, yet you could miss it if you just never walked into a room or looked through someone else's email in the game.
 That makes it feel more like reality in a way.
 The subconscious understanding that we could miss out on a conversation about how a maintenance man knows one guy always buys orange soda from a vending machine and rigging it to only give lemon/lime helps build a more cohesive world with mechanics and software that is ancient by today's standards, but still far more impressive than most other games.

 Like Jaws, I think that Deus Ex is still a great artifact of its medium that will continue to stand the test of time.
-It blew my mind when I first played it, and it still continues to surprise me in how they managed to fit so much into a game of that era.
+It blew my mind when I first played it, and it still continues to surprise me by how they managed to fit so much into a game of that era.

-Speaking of games that blew me away in terms of what they managed to cram into it, Chrono Trigger is an amazing game that anyone who enjoys role-playing games should play.
-It's often considered one of the best games on the Super Nintendo and even is considered within the top 5 games of all time on many lists.
+Speaking of games that blew me away in terms of what they managed to cram in, Chrono Trigger is an amazing game that anyone who enjoys role-playing games should play.
+It's often considered one of the best games on the Super Nintendo and even is considered among the top 5 games of all time on many lists.
 Even though I had not played until only about six years ago, and even after having played so many games since its initial release that were undoubtedly inspired by it and may have improved upon it, I would still happily agree with anyone who said it was the best game ever made.
 It's not my personal favorite, but I think that it makes for a very strong case.

-Part of the reason I'd say it has such an impact in game-design is the ingenuity that was involved in making such an absolutely massive game fit into the limited technology of a Super Nintendo cartridge.
+Part of the reason I'd say it has such an impact on game design is the ingenuity that was involved in making such an absolutely massive game fit into the limited technology of a Super Nintendo cartridge.
 Sure, it's a 16-bit, 2-dimensional, flat, JRPG that doesn't have any voice-acting or CGI.
 However, the story it tells spans a huge amount of time through different eras of history on this fantastic planet.
 There are numerous locations to visit in the game, which all change drastically based on the time period in which you visit because the game is all about time travel.
-You could travel to prehistoric ages, or all the way into a desolate post-apocalyptic wasteland, before that type of landscape became a cliché thanks to games likes Rage, Borderlands, and Fallout.
+You could travel to prehistoric ages, or all the way into a desolate post-apocalyptic wasteland, before that type of landscape became a cliché thanks to games like Rage, Borderlands, and Fallout.
 Much like Deus Ex, it came out at a time when the tropes of the genre weren't quite established as clichés.
 Due to the fact the developers could make some simple or complex map adjustments to certain areas as you travel through time, they were able to dump a ton of content into this game.

 And the content is great!
 The fighting is fun, the adventures are interesting, and the characters are mostly entertaining.
 It still has some of the same plot holes you get in every time-travel story.
 Yet, it's a game that was extremely expansive and ambitious with the story it was trying to tell.
 It has different endings based on the characters you have in your party and what time period you choose to face the final boss.
 There are numerous optional quests you could complete that actually affect characters related to your party members.
 Some of your party members may even die by the end, something not many games were willing to do back in the 16-bit era.